 So you have plenty of options here, and they all are great.
 In my view, those are the best sleeping pads for car camping currently on the market.

 Nothing can go wrong with such quality tools, except that they can get punctured of course.
-If this is your concern, then go for the Teton Sports pad, this is a great foam pad which will last forever.
+If this is your concern, then go for the Teton Sports pad, this is a great foam pad that will last forever.

 But how to choose really?
 First, check your budget.
-The prices are very different here, you have them in the range $25 – 370.
+The prices are very different here, you have them in the range of $25 – 370.

 Next, you might want to think about versatility.
 All of them are relatively heavy and bulky, but some are still nicely packable and lightweight enough to be carried in the pack.
 Those are mainly the inflatable pads in the text above, both Klymit pads and the Exped SynMat.
 But regarding the versatility, the Alps Mountaineering Double pad is clearly without a match because of its 2-in-1 feature.

 As for the comfort, the thicker and the wider the better, as simple as that.
 I love to use double pads solo.
 But I have yet another reason, I feel claustrophobic in a sleeping bag, so I use either a double bag solo, or I unzip one of my rectangular bags completely and use it as an ordinary blanket.
 In such an arrangement, a double pad comes really well.
 This works fine if it is not cold too much (but it is usually, I mostly sleep at very high elevations well above 2000 meters in the Alps).